 Opening up OAC Switzerland allowed Kurt to use all his gifts, including bookkeeping and developing new ideas which needed to be adapted to the Swiss culture.
 In 1985, OAC Switzerland was duly constituted and opened a publishing department called Ephratha Verlag.
 Its tools are currently sold and used world-wide, often given away to those who cannot afford to purchase such gospel-oriented materials.

 Today, his pioneering spirit is challenged as he ministers amongst the natives of North America.
 His greatest joy would be to equip a native in OAC evangelism.
 He also conducts outreach in the Wyoming prison system.
 In summer the Schaflis are busy with open-air meetings and Bible Camps.

 Kurt also teaches Creation Science, including Archaeology and the Bible, having participated / visited digs in Israel and Jordan.
 Shoshanah paints “Hebrew Culture” pictures complementing their historical presentations on the people of Israel, the Swiss Reformation, plus much more.

-Kurt and Shoshanah have three children who are Lukas, Rebekka and Ephraim and seven grandchildren, Sayde, Heidi, Nadiyah, Isaac, Samuel, Elliot, and Felix.
+Kurt and Shoshanah have three children who are Lukas, Rebekka and Ephraim and eight grandchildren, Sayde, Heidi, Nadiyah, Isaac, Samuel, Elliot, Felix, and Clara.
 Recreational times are spent hiking with his family.
 They enjoy Wyoming’s beautiful lakes and the mountain ranges.
 Other activities include swimming, skiing, tennis, ping-pong and “pow-wows.”
 Please pray for this crucial ministry as there is a native awakening toward spiritism these days.
 May the Chief over all spirits become real among the red population.